Towards Generative Location Awareness for Disaster Response: A Probabilistic Cross-view Geolocalization Approach

 GeoAI, the integration of geospatial data and artificial intelligence, has become a transformative force in disaster mapping and localization \citep{mai2025towards,zou2023geoai}.
 By combining remote sensing, computer vision, and machine learning, GeoAI enables rapid extraction of critical information from multimodal data sources.
 In particular, satellite-based Earth Observation (EO) and SVI provide complementary views: the former ensures wide-area coverage for macro-scale assessment, while the latter offers detailed, ground-level context \citep{biljecki2021street, zhang2024urban}.
 GeoAI models can fuse these views to support timely, scalable, and accurate disaster mapping across spatial resolutions and sensor modalities.

-In the context of disaster mapping, GeoAI can enable rapid and automated interpretation of remote sensing imagery for assessing the severity of flooding \citep{YANG2025102335}, identifying structural damage \citep{marvi2020review,Elaina2023PERS}, and mapping affected areas \citep{li2025cross}.
-Deep learning models, including convolutional neural networks (CNNs), transformers, and more recently vision-language foundation models, are already applied to identify disaster footprints from multisource data \citep{Lin2023PERS,kulahara2025can,yin2025llm}.
-Foundation models such as Contrastive Language-Image Pretraining (CLIP) \citep{radford2021learning}, Bootstrapping Language-Image Pretraining (BLIP) \citep{li2022blip}, and Segment Anything Model (SAM) \citep{kirillov2023segment} use multimodal inputs, allowing them to generalize across various disaster types and provide more robust and scalable mapping capabilities.
-Moreover, the integration of ancillary data, such as topography, land use, and social media, further enriches the semantic understanding of affected regions, enabling high-resolution risk assessment and damage quantification \citep{hu2020people,hu2023survey}.

 GeoAI plays a critical role in identifying the location of ground-level visual content, especially when metadata is missing or unreliable.